AlexsanderHamir/ringbuffer/README.md

 - `ErrIsFull`: Returned when the buffer is full and not blocking
 - `ErrIsEmpty`: Returned when the buffer is empty and not blocking
 - `ErrIsNotEmpty`: Returned when the buffer is not empty and not blocking
-- `ErrAcquireLock`: Returned when the lock is not acquired on Try operations
 - `ErrInvalidLength`: Returned when the length of the buffer is invalid
 - `ErrNilBuffer`: Returned when operations are performed on a nil buffer